Deeze814/Beginning_T-SQL/README.md

 				<ul>
 					<li>These values can be accessed as many times as needed</li>
 					<li>Once outside of the CATCH block, the values of the error functions will revert to NULL</li>
+					<li>See the table below for common error functions that are accessible in the CATCH BLOCK</li>
 				</ul>
 			</li>
 			<li>Syntax for the TRY...CATCH block